codeweavers/fed-graduate-role/README.md

     - But is compiled successfully and it says the test is a SUCCESS! 🎉🎉🎉

 - Will save for today and come back to tomorrow.

+## Process (12/4/23)

+### PM

+- Basking in the glow of my success yesterday (😂), I will now attempt to pick up where I left off.
+- Am thinking that perhaps the best place to start is by watching this Error Handling in Angular video to see if I can work out why it isn't connecting.